 - Preheat oven to 400°F. Grease 12 muffin cups or fill with paper cupcake liners.

-- Mix in the oatmeal and cinnamon.
+- Mix in the 1 cup rolled oats and ½ teaspoon ground cinnamon.

 - Stir the dry ingredients into the oat mixture until just combined.